sarahciston/codingcare/posts/guide.md

 >>Bonnie Nardi says, "Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer." @nardiSmallMatterProgramming1993

 Ask ourselves: What do you want to make?
-What resources do you need to get there?
-More importantly, *why* do you want to put it in the world?
+What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/

 co-teach | co-learn | co-work | co-create

+[always already programming](https://gist.github.com/melaniehoff/95ca90df7ca47761dc3d3d58fead22d4) —— "the programmer is also the user is also the programmer"
+>"When we all build up and cultivate one another’s agency to shape technology and online spaces, we are contributing to creating a world that is more supportive, affirming, and healing."
+"It's buttons all the way down."
+(Melanie Hoff)

+### We learn together.

-## 5. We ask 'why' and 'how' not just what' to create.
-We contextualize together.
+## 5. Ask 'why' and 'how' not just 'what' to make.

+### We contextualize/acknowledge context together.
+We acknowledge our situatedness.

 And we acknowledge many contexts that situate the tools and languages we choose.
 There are no defaults, no neutrals; our choices have histories, they come with politics attached.